oldwatchlover/Rendering-Plant/README.md

 For **_Rendering Plant_** input format, see
 [RP-INPUT-FORMAT.md](http://github.com/oldwatchlover/Rendering-Plant/blob/master/Documentation/RP-INPUT-FORMAT.md)
-for a detaled description of the input file format.
+for a detailed description of the input file format.

 There are also some sample scenes in `./Scenes` and corresponding images of what those scenes shoud look like in `./Images`